thomasmarsh/python-turtle/turtle.md

 '7f'
 ```

 There's our hexadecimal number!
 The format specifier is `x`, which means we wanted our argument to be represented in hexadecimal.
-The `:` indicates the beginning of a format specified.
+The `:` indicates the beginning of a format specifier.

 It would appear the format string for the RGB color will look like `#{:x}{:x}{:x}`.
 Let's try it with aquamarine.